-If the Investigator determines that, based upon the information/facts gathered, the alleged conduct, if proven by the preponderance of evidence, would constitute a violation of the

-Policy, the Investigator will notify the Reporting Party and may discuss, in more detail, the option for voluntary informal resolution.
-At the option of the Reporting Party and with the subsequent agreement by the Responding Party and the Title IX Coordinator, it may be possible to resolve a misconduct complaint through an Informal Resolution process.
+If the Investigator determines that, based upon the information/facts gathered, the alleged conduct, if proven by the preponderance of evidence, would constitute a violation of the Policy, the Investigator will notify the Reporting Party and discuss, in more detail, the option for voluntary informal resolution.
+At the option of the Reporting Party and with the subsequent agreement by the Responding Party, it may be possible to resolve a misconduct complaint through an Informal Resolution process.
 Informal Resolution procedures are not appropriate for all forms of Prohibited Conduct, and are not available in matters that allege Sexual Violence under this policy.